hyperscalr/fallbaq/README.md

 - [ ] Messages should be encrypted in transit and at rest.
 - [ ] Producers should be able to write batches of messages that are committed atomically by the distributed log.
+- [ ] Authentication and authorization should be provided via mTLS.
+- [ ] Client APIs should be guarded by configurable permissions.